ericoporto/ags-manual-wiki/Globalfunctions_General.md

 The on_call function will be called in the current room script, with its `value` parameter having the value you pass here.
-This allows it to distinguish between different tasks, and saves you having to use a GlobalInt to tell it what to do.
+This allows it to distinguish between different tasks.
+If you need to pass more values, or values of different types, you may have to resort to [Global variables](GlobalVariables).

 If the current room has no on_call function, nothing will happen.
 No error will occur.